Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 }
 ```
 #### Type Definition for Player Source
- The `Player$Source` type is particularly important as it defines the structure of the media source object you will use during [Step 3.
-Setup](https://github.com/Ravnur-Inc/blob/main/docs/ravnur-player-instructions.md#setup).
+ The `Player$Source` type is particularly important as it defines the structure of the media source object you will use during [Setup](/ravnur-player-instructions.md#setup).
 ```
 type Player$Source = {
    id: string;